What are Shirasu and Chirimen Jako?

 When they are boiled in salted water and not dried, they are called (Kamaage) Shirasu ((釜揚げ)しらす).
-I looked up and found that you don’t need to rinse these before using them.
+You don’t need to rinse these before using them.
 When they are too salty, you can quickly rinse or pour hot water.

 Cold Tofu (Hiyayakko) with Chirimen Jako.